Warren is a writer, director and actor who graduated from the Australian National Institute of Dramatic Art in 1979.

 Writing for film, theatre, television, radio and print Warren has seen much success.
 Some of his many credits for film and TV include RED STAR (developed in a workshop production at the National Institute of Dramatic Art and short listed for the New York New Dramatists Playwright Award) and THE CASTANET CLUB – A MOVIE YOU CAN DANCE TO in which he also performed.

-Warren’s latest project is adapting Linda Jaivin’s highly praised novel THE INFERNAL OPTIMIST into a feature film, with co writer Stephen Abbott.
-He is also writing an animated feature film entitled REALLY BIG THNGS for Animal Logic and co writing the sequel to HAPPY FEET.
+Warren’s latest project is adapting Linda Jaivin’s highly praised novel THE INFERNAL OPTIMIST into a feature film, with co-writer Stephen Abbott.